zzcczc/COMP0035-tutorials-2025/docs/8_classes_database_2/8-09-paralympics-queries.md

 # Optional: Paralympics database queries with SQLModel

-**Activity updated 27/11/25**

-In the tutorials we will go through some of these queries by way of demonstrating the use of SQL Model.
+**Activity updated 27/11/25** In the tutorials we will demonstrate the use of SQLModel for a few of the queries.

 ## Activity 1: SQLModel queries for the paralympics database